 Orange pulp and Vegetables: Pumpkins, sweet potatoes and other vegetables orange flesh is rich in beta-carotene, which the body uses to produce vitamin A. A diet low in beta-carotene can weaken the immune system, here because it would be advisable to stock up on these vegetables to ensure our body the nutrients it needs.
 Vitamin A is also important for maintaining healthy skin, which is our first line of defense against pathogenic microorganisms.
-Oysters: Oysters are definitely not the first thing that comes to mind when you have to deal with a cold or flu, but you should know that contain nutrients such as omega-3, selenium and iron.
+Oysters: Oysters are definitely not the first thing that comes to mind when you have to deal with a cold or flu, but you should know that they contain nutrients such as omega-3, selenium and iron.
 Bivalves are a great source of zinc, important for the development of white blood cells and even a small zinc deficiency can have negative implications for the immune system.
 Too much zinc, on the contrary, can have a negative effect and inhibit the immune system.
 Therefore, it is best to get the right amount of zinc following a well-rounded diet.
 In addition to oysters, you could consume beef and chicken.

 Short URL: http://www.notiziediscienze.com/?p=1107